mesosphere/dcos-docs-site/pages/services/hivemq/index.md

 navigationTitle:  HiveMQ
 title: HiveMQ
 menuWeight: 30
-excerpt: HiveMQ is an enterprise grade MQTT broker.
+excerpt: HiveMQ is a highly scalable MQTT broker.
 It allows you to connect millions of devices using the MQTT protocol.

 enterprise: false
 ---